-Computer vision ability in traffic image processing is needed in object recognition.
+Computer vision capability in traffic image processing is needed in object recognition.
 Digital image data acquired by traffic cameras is processed by the recognition method so that objects in traffic can be recognized.
-The data that is used as a reference by the Intelligent Transportation System (ITS) as the basis for traffic management.
+The data that is used as a reference by the Intelligent Transportation System (ITS) as the basis for traffic regulation.
 This data allows the ITS system to know the state of the regulated traffic environment.
 There are two ways to detect vehicle objects in a traffic digital image.
 This method is vehicle detection based on appearance, and based on motion.
-(M. Al-Smadi, 2016)

-In the case of appearance-based detection, there is a form of knowledge to segment the foreground against the background.
+In the case of appearance-based detection, there is a form of knowledge to segment foreground against the background.
 An example is shown in Figure 1 where in the image there is an input image coming from a traffic camera with a background.
-The result of both produces foreground.
-The result of segmentation that produces object foreground this will then be tried to be recognized.
+The results of both produce foreground.
+The result of segmentation that produces foreground will then be tried to be recognized.
 The method for recognizing this object is in the form of feature, part, or three-dimensional model-based recognition.
 Feature-based recognition method, extracting areas of interest.
-The result of this extraction represents an instance specific to the vehicle object.
+The result of this extraction represents an instance of the vehicle object.
 Machine learning techniques use these representations for training data.
-(MA Manzoor, 2017)